aexoo-ai/spark-id/PUBLISHING.md

    - Check that the secret is named exactly `NPM_TOKEN`

 2. **Build Failures**:
-   - Check that all tests pass locally: `npm test`
+   - Check that all tests pass locally: `pnpm test`
-   - Ensure TypeScript compilation works: `npm run build`
+   - Ensure TypeScript compilation works: `pnpm build`
    - Verify all dependencies are in package.json

 3. **Publishing Failures**: